Joakimtech/STUDENT-SCORESHEET/README.md

 * **Conditionals** for grade classification
 * **Console formatting** using System.out.println()

-* BELOW IS THE OUTPUT OF THE PROGRAM OUTPUTS THE COMPUTED RESULTS IN A NEAT FORMATTED TABLE *<img width="1920" height="1080" alt="Screenshot (147)" src="https://github.com/user-attachments/assets/ed13d14d-1243-42b3-b1d1-6ddb2c00da5f" />
+* BELOW IS THE OUTPUT OF THE PROGRAM THAT SHOW THE  COMPUTED RESULTS IN A NEAT FORMATTED TABLE *<img width="1920" height="1080" alt="Screenshot (147)" src="https://github.com/user-attachments/assets/ed13d14d-1243-42b3-b1d1-6ddb2c00da5f" />